caddyserver/xcaddy/README.md

 }

 bar.localhost {
+    # This serves the files or directories that were
+    # contained inside of ./sites/bar
 	root * /bar
 	file_server {
 		fs my_embeds
 	}
 }
 ```

 This allows you to serve 2 sites from 2 different embedded directories, which are referenced by aliases, from a single Caddy executable.

 ---